FTC7393/evlib_book/src/intro/ftc_framework.md

 This part is review for those who've already done FTC.

-In summary, the FTC robot core communicates over direct wifi with a phone, which controls the robot core.
+The REV robotics core communicates over wifi with a phone, which controls the robot core.
 The robot core, in turn, can control connected hardware.
 You can read about it on the [FTC docs page](https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/The-FTC-Control-System).

-It is important to note that the program installed on the Robot Controller runs *instantly*.
-You'll see why this is important in the next section.

 ## FTC Framework

-The software on the phone which communicates with the robot is constant.
-However, the code on the robot is dependent on you.
-Even so, there's a certain way that your program has to move motors, read from sensors, and communicate with the app on the phone.
+The software on the phone is always the same; the code on the robot is what you control.
+Even so, there's a certain way your program must act.
 This is why, when writing your FTC program, you must do it within a framework.

 For example, a wrong way to write FTC code:
 ```java